Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/maintain-guides-democracy.md

 ![democracy clear_lock_extrinsic_2](assets/democracy_clear_lock_extrinsic_2.png)

-If you return to the [Accounts page](https://axiasolar.js.org/apps/#/accounts), you should see that the democracy lock has been released.
+If you return to the [Accounts page](https://AXIA.js.org/apps/#/accounts), you should see that the democracy lock has been released.

-Note that this applies only to locked SOLAR that were used for voting on referenda.
-In order to unlock SOLAR locked by voting for members of the AXIASolar Council, you need to go to the [Council](https://axiasolar.js.org/apps/#/council) page, click "Vote", and then click on "Unvote All".
+Note that this applies only to locked AXC that were used for voting on referenda.
+In order to unlock AXC locked by voting for members of the AXIA Council, you need to go to the [Council](https://AXIA.js.org/apps/#/council) page, click "Vote", and then click on "Unvote All".

 ## Delegate a Vote